 Different publications have different 'house styles', and a puzzle isn't going to be rejected because you've put 'organize' when they like 'organize', but if you have any doubt about whether the 80s should be the 80's or the Times should be The Times, then New Hart's Rules will give you an answer.

-Not that long ago I thought perhaps I ought to get a copy of Bradford's Crossword Solver's Dictionary, but although I can see how it might be of value to new solvers, it never leaves my shelf.
+Not that long ago I thought perhaps I ought to get a copy of Bradford's Crossword Solver's Dictionary, but although I can see how it might be of value to new solvers, it very rarely leaves my bookshelf.

 The Chambers Biographical Dictionary is a cracking piece of work, but for the crossword setter it has no obvious advantages over Wikipedia, while the Chambers Slang Dictionary is fun to dip into but of little or no value to setters.
 The Times Desktop Atlas of the World fits nicely on a bookshelf and a good way of finding anywhere that's anywhere.